13 Hours: The Secret Soldiers of Benghazi: Release

 On June 30, 2015, Paramount announced that the new title would be 13 Hours: The Secret Soldiers of Benghazi, and set the film to be released on January 15, 2016, on the MLK Holiday weekend.
-The film premiered on January 12, 2016, at the AT&T Stadium in Arlington, Texas, benefiting the Shadow Warriors Project, which supports private military security personnel and other groups.
+The film premiered on January 12, 2016, at AT&T Stadium in Arlington, Texas, benefiting the Shadow Warriors Project, which supports private military security personnel and other groups.

-Unusual for a major American film, the film was given only a limited release in Canada during its American wide opening weekend, playing in select theatres in Toronto, Montreal, Vancouver, Edmonton, Calgary and Ottawa.
+Unusual for a major American film, the film was given only a limited release in Canada during its American wide opening weekend, playing in select theatres in six cities.
 The film expanded to a wide release in Canadian theatres the following weekend, January 22–24.

 Paramount specifically marketed the film to conservatives, in a method similar to previous films Lone Survivor and American Sniper, both of which had beaten box office expectations.
-This included screening the film for key Republican Party figures in order to generate endorsement quotations.
+This included screening 13 Hours for key Republican Party figures in order to generate endorsement quotations.

 Home media

 13 Hours: The Secret Soldiers of Benghazi was released on DVD and Blu-ray on June 7, 2016.
 Likely due to a boost from the 2016 U.S. Presidential Election, the film made $40 million in DVD and Blu-ray sales by August 2016.

-13 Hours: The Secret Soldiers of Benghazi was released on 4K UHD Blu-Ray on June 11, 2019.
+It was released on 4K UHD Blu-Ray on June 11, 2019.

 Reception

 Box office

-13 Hours grossed $52.9 million in North America and $16.5 million in other territories for a worldwide total of $69.4 million, against a production budget of $50 million, making it Michael Bay's lowest-grossing directorial film to-date.
+13 Hours grossed $52.8 million in North America and $16.6 million in other territories for a worldwide total of $69.4 million, against a production budget of $50 million, making it Michael Bay's second lowest-grossing directorial film after Ambulance.

 The film was projected to earn around $20 million in its four-day Martin Luther King weekend debut.
 It faced competition from fellow newcomer Ride Along 2, as well as holdovers The Revenant and Star Wars: The Force Awakens.
 Other films in a similar vein that had opened on the MLK weekend in previous years, American Sniper ($107.2 million in 2015) and Lone Survivor ($37.8 million in 2014), found success, although they had faced weaker competition, and were considered less politically divisive.
 However, The Hollywood Reporter noted that the film could outperform expectations if it was buoyed by waves of patriotism.
 The film made $900,000 from 1,995 theaters during its Thursday previews and $16.2 million in its opening weekend, finishing fourth at the box office.
 The film added 528 theaters in its second weekend and grossed $9 million, a 39.8% drop.